Workshops, pitches and the shortlist of Europe’s hottest startups in The Europas Awards – TechCrunch

-Well the votes from the public and the judges are in and we can finally reveal the shortlist for The Europas Awards 2020 to find the hottest European tech startups!
+The votes from the public and the judges are in and we can finally reveal the shortlist for The Europas Awards 2020 to find the hottest European tech startups!

-The entries were sorted and sifted by journalists to compile an editorially-driven ‘long list’ of some of Europe’s most exciting startups and investors.
+The entries were sorted and sifted by journalists to compile an editorially driven “long list” of some of Europe’s most exciting startups and investors.

 The list is below, plus information on the premium virtual workshops being held into key categories in the awards.

-The winners will be announced at the online awards ceremony on the evening of 25 June 2020, from London, UK.
+The winners will be announced at the online awards ceremony on the evening of 25 June 2020, from London, U.K.

 The Europas Awards 2019 is sponsored by:

-If you are interested in sponsoring The Europas or participating in the workshops as a partner?
-Get in touch with Claire Dobson // claire@thepathfounder.com.
+If you are interested in sponsoring The Europas or participating in the workshops as a partner, get in touch with Claire Dobson // claire@thepathfounder.com.
 Interested in speaking on the workshops?
 Contact Dianne See Morrisson // dianne@thepathfounder.com

 THE EUROPAS CATEGORY WORKSHOPS